 \subsection{\datasetName dataset}

-To train \nameNoSpace, we curated \datasetNameNoSpace, the largest IMC corpus reported to date, composed of 17M patches from \numDatasets{} datasets spanning \numPanels{} unique marker panels (\numImages{} images and \numMarkers{} markers) across \numHistopathologies{} histologies.
-For more details about \datasetName see Appendix~\ref{sec:dataset_details} Table~\ref{tab:datasets}.
+To train the \name family, we curated \datasetNameNoSpace, the largest IMC corpus reported to date, composed of 17M patches from \numDatasets{} datasets spanning \numPanels{} unique marker panels (\numImages{} images and \numMarkers{} markers) across \numHistopathologies{} histologies (see Appendix~\ref{sec:dataset_details} and Table~\ref{tab:datasets}).
 For training we split images into train/test in a 4:1 ratio, stratifying by dataset panel to preserve panel- and histopathology-level representation.
 All patches derived from the same parent image were assigned to the same split to prevent patch-level leakage.